joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 ❗Debug spec requires halt request must be served within one second, while secure debug may need to keep halt request pending for longer than 1 sec.
 Need to resolve this.

-❗Add per command/request control and define its granularity.
+❗Add per operation control and define its granularity.

 ❗How to efficiently protect ndmreset.